spring4d/benchmark/README.md

 The goal of this project is to provide a powerful benchmarking library for Delphi developers and stay as close as possible to its origin.
 That means I will be reluctant to add a lot of features but aim at making work what works with its origin.

-This readme is WIP - most features are implemented and working - currently missing:

-- file output (csv done, json missing)

 The content of the README is mostly copied from the Google Benchmark project with some first modifications to show the correct Syntax in Delphi.